This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • On a lightly floured surface, separate dough into three sections.
 Working with one section, roll into a 12×15 inch rectangle.
 Sprinkle evenly with ⅓ cup of brown sugar and cinnamon mixture, leaving a one-inch border on the long side.

 • Roll up as you would cinnamon rolls or a jelly roll.
-Slice into one-inch cookies and place on a greased cookie sheet.
+Slice into ½-inch-thick cookies and place on a greased cookie sheet.
 Press lightly with floured hand and place into preheated 350°F oven for 8-10 minutes.
 The cookies will puff and brown slightly.

 • Once baked, let cool five minutes on pan then remove and place on a cooling rack.